Follow Quetzal's Adventures on Facebook:

 He knows boats and what to expect from them.
 He's a sailor's sailor!

 On the personal side, John is the most personable guy I know.
-I

-have always said, "If you can't get along with John, you probably
+I have always said, "If you can't get along with John, you probably

 aren't going to get along with anyone."
 He is also an outstanding

 cook.
-I have seen John cook delicious hot meals in very rough conditions,
+I have seen John cook delicious hot meals in very rough

-sandwiches.
+and jelly sandwiches.
 You must try his Mayan spaghetti!

 Captain John Kretschmer is truly a one-of-a-kind sailor, who will